#SMX Liveblog: Google Local Optimization in 2014 (#32D)

 - Sponsor local events.
 Do this so you can write about it on your blog!

 - Create local event guides.
-(IE: Top 10 things to see in X local place… These are viral gold for social mentions and links.
+(E.G.: Top 10 things to see in X local place… These are viral gold for social mentions and links.
 Build local relevance.)

 - Create a local directory.